-That is a short list, there is so much more.
-And if you want visuals, go check out my Insta feed.
-Jasper, our seven year old, loves Northern New Mexico.
+That is a shortlist, there is so much more.
+Jasper, our seven-year-old, loves Northern New Mexico.
 He takes art galleries by storm and always engages with artists.
 People don’t believe he is seven.
-When they ask him if he is an artist, he tells them loudly and proudly that of course he is, that his favorite medium is drawing and clay, and that art is foundational to life.
+When they ask him if he is an artist, he tells them loudly and proudly that of course, he is, that his favorite medium is drawing and clay and that art is foundational to life.
 He is opinionated, and has priced his recent spate of drawings between 200k and 500k – so you know, no issues around art, pride, and money for this kiddo!
 Now he is getting ready for the beginning of school (well, we all are).
 I cannot believe my little boy is going to be a first grader!

 While we have been tucked into the mountains, I also completed the first round of micro-edits on Making Magic.
 I think it is a good sign when you are down in the dirt and the details of your writing and you are still really excited about the work you have created.
 My beloved husband has been so essential in the writing of this book in every way, and when it comes to the fine editing process his high school English teacher mojo came to the rescue once again.

 A few days ago we opened up registration for Spinning Gold.
 I am so excited about the course this year – we have created an amazing resource library for the students and I will be sharing goodies from the book with the Spinning Gold group that is exclusive to them.
 We already have had a bundle of beautiful people signed up for this year of gold spinning and I look forward to welcoming more!

 I’ll leave you with this Ancient Greek quote that my husband shared with me in the wee hours of this morning: